Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 **Q2: Your team implemented a brand new API logging product.
 One of the team members has been tasked with collecting the logs generated by that new product.
 The team member reported continuous errors when transferring the logs to the review platform.
 In this case, which of the given difficulties occurs?**

-*Here we assume the team member is technically proficient and is following procedure.
+*Hint: Here we assume the team member is technically proficient and is following procedure.
 There's a hint in the word error.
 Which challenge covers things that might be error-prone?*

 <details>
   <summary>Spoiler warning: Answer</summary>